kapilkumarjha/Python-Robotization-/README.md

 # Python-Robotization-
-single dot move here and there on the map.
+single dot move left, right stop on the map by instructions.